Changing the Background Color

 use bevy::core_pipeline::clear_color::ClearColorConfig;

-// set the color for a specific camera (3D)
+// configure the background color (if any), for a specific camera (3D)

 commands.spawn(Camera3dBundle {